- Find a Trail

-Although still under construction, much of the Amargosa Trail is open in several disconnected segments stretching across Henderson, which lies just south of Las Vegas.
+The Amargosa Trail stretches across Henderson, a large suburb just south of Las Vegas.
 Trail-goers should note that there are several street crossings along the route and little shade.
-When complete, the trail will feature educational kiosks and interpretive signage on the desert tortoise and other native wildlife and plants.
+The trail, which includes both paved and unpaved segments, features educational kiosks and interpretive signage on the desert tortoise and other native wildlife and plants.

-There are several points to begin your journey and planned trailheads will offer restrooms and parking.
-The easternmost endpoint starts at the intersection of Ione Road and South Eastern Avenue.
-You'll follow Ione Road east through residential areas to end at Cactus Wren Park, off St. Rose Parkway.
+There are several points to begin your journey and a handful of trailhead parks offer restrooms and parking.
+The westernmost endpoint starts at a connection with the St. Rose Parkway Trail across from the Siena Campus of Dignity Health's St. Rose Dominican Hospitals.
+You'll briefly head north—meeting the Cactus Wren Trail at S. Eastern Avenue—before following Ione Road east through residential areas to Cactus Wren Park.
 The park offers many recreational amenities, including ball fields, basketball and volleyball courts, picnic tables and a playground.

-Pick up the trail on the other side of the parkway at Coronado Center Drive to continue your journey east to the S. Green Valley Parkway.
+From the park, a new bridge allows trail users to safely cross St. Rose Parkway.
+Travel across the road to reach the Siena Heights Trailhead, which offers parking, restrooms and tennis courts.
+The trail continues east through Coronado Center Drive, Cozy Hill Circle and Carnegie Street, ultimately reaching S. Green Valley Parkway.
 Cross the parkway and you'll enter the sprawling Henderson Multigenerational Center, one of the largest recreational facilities in Nevada, which includes an art gallery, three pools, a fitness center and dance room.

-On the other side of the complex, the trail picks up again at Paseo Verde Parkway.
+The trail cuts through the grounds of the facility before crossing Paseo Verde Parkway.
 The next major highlight you'll come to is Paseo Verde Park, offering 9 acres to play in with ball fields, horseshoe pits, and basketball, volleyball and tennis courts.

-The westernmost segment approaches the base of the surrounding McCullough Range.
-The more adventurous can take an unpaved mountain biking trail of the same name from here for 2.5 miles south into the foothills.
-Those who can make the steep climb will be rewarded with outstanding views of the city.
+There is currently a short gap around the site, but the trail resumes less than a block to the east at Gibson Road.
+From there, the route heads southeast, approaching the base of the surrounding McCullough Range.
+The more adventurous can take the unpaved mountain biking and hiking component of the Amargosa Trail for roughly 2.5 miles south into the foothills.
+Those who can make the steep climb will be rewarded with outstanding views of the city and the final paved stretch of trail through a residential development in the Paradise Hills neighborhood.